Respiratory syncytial virus (RSV) vaccines: Canadian Immunization Guide

 Repeated injections of a humanized monoclonal antibody have raised concern for the development of immune mediated disease.
 However, studies have not shown an increased risk of autoimmune disease or atopy in children exposed to palivizumab.

-Safety data are limited among adults 60 years of age and older.
-However, early safety data suggest a potential increased rate of atrial fibrillation events and inflammatory neurologic events, including Guillain-Barré syndrome, after administration of RSVpreF or RSVPreF3 vaccines in adults 60 years of age and older.
-Information currently available is insufficient to determine if there is an increased frequency of these events associated with the vaccines.
-NACI will continue to carefully monitor the evidence on the safety of RSVpreF and RSVPreF3 vaccines in adults and will update guidance accordingly.
+RSV vaccines have a good safety profile in adults.
+An increased risk of Guillain-Barré syndrome (GBS) after vaccination with either RSVpreF or RSVPreF3 has been identified in adults 65 years of age and older, however, RSV infection may also increase the risk of GBS in this age group.
+Information currently available is insufficient to determine if there is an increased frequency of these events associated with the vaccines in adults less than 65 years of age.
+NACI will continue to carefully monitor the evidence on the safety of RSVpreF, RSVPreF3, and mRNA-1345 vaccines in adults and will update guidance accordingly.

 Appropriate vaccine administration is essential to the optimal safety and efficacy of vaccines.
 To avoid administration errors where RSV vaccines are inadvertently administered to the wrong populations, for example, children being given the RSVpreF vaccine, refer to Vaccine administration practices chapter, Table 2: Vaccine provider administration check list.